 Skip to main content

 Reflective journaling is an amazing way to get to know yourself better and grow.
-Writing your feelings, thoughts and experiences can give you a deeper understanding of yourself and your emotions.
-It’s a private place to express yourself without being judged.
-It can help you recognize your good points, weak spots, and the habits of how you behave.
+Recording your feelings, thoughts and experiences can give you a deeper understanding of yourself – your strengths and your weaknesses.

 What is Reflective Journaling?